 The first ascent on Triglav, 2864 m, was accomplished on August 26th, 1778, so 8 years before the ascent on Mont Blanc (Paccard & Balmat).
 The ascent was led by Lovrenc Willomitzer

 * So, the first climbers did not ascend on top by any of today normal routes.
 Not from Ledine, where today the Planika hut stands, and not from Kredarica over Mali Triglav.
 Instead, they climbed from Kredarica over the glacier (Zeleni sneg), through the Mueller chimney (as it was named later) and the rocks above it, just to the last head in the summit ridge.
 In old times (beginning of the 20th century), until the glacier has almost completely melted, that route was used for winter climbs.

 (not 100% proven, but very likely).
 In 1779 he was accompanied by Willomitzer and Kos.
 He had to correct his judgement from 1777 that from Mali Triglav one would need only 30 minutes to the summit of Veliki Triglav.
 Three hours were needed only for that part of the summit ridge!
 On the other visits Hacquet explored Triglav again, adding scientific data to his measurements.

 - even before the day, when with the ascent on Mont Blanc modern alpinism was born.
 One could argue that a rock ascent can't be compared with a glacier ascent.
 But here lies the second reason of Triglav's first ascent importance.
 That rock climb was difficult

 Velebit - The secured Triglav's summit ridge today"We reached that sharp ridge which connects Mali and Veliki Triglav.
 If I had with me a novice climber, I would for sure be worried for him; so my advice to every novice climber is that it is better to refrain from the joy of Triglav ascent than to risk such a danger.
 The ridge we must overcome is very narrow and sharp.
 On many places we must balance by it with extended hands; the very sharp ridge is decayed, when putting a foot on it, you see on the left and right almost vertical, horrible abysses.
 During our ascent they were mostly obscured by fog, but even more horrible was the view into them, when wind suddenly cleared the clouds and your eyes were measuring the depth just to the feet of the mountain and your head got dizzy.
 I had climbed so many Salzburg mountains, I was on Hochstaufen from various sides, on Hoeher Goell, on the last, before me still unclimbed highest summit of Watzmann, on Grossglockner, which I had measured, - but here on Triglav I had to do, what I did nowhere else.
 I had to obscure my view with both hands, in order to not see the abysses on both sides, but just the path ahead.
 The southern wind was with strong gusts putting in jeopardy my balance.
 So it went some time, until we again started to climb over the almost vertical wall up.
 Slowly we were reaching the goal, as the ridge became almost flat and broad...".
-And then they reached the summit ciarn.

 Let's have in mind that Stanič was a brave climber.
 He soloed the first ascent on Watzmann and did many other, for those times difficult climbs.